jeannsebold666br/parking_payment_grape_api/README.md

 This project is a small example about how to develop API's with Grape (gem for Ruby).

 ## Extras
-It was implemented additional features that make from creating an API with grape, to automating the deployment with Capistrano.
+It was implemented additional features that make from creating an API with grape, to automating the deployment with Capistrano and dotenv for basic configuration

 ## Installation